The Association for Operations Management (APICS) Conference: Excellence is The New Norm. Day 3

 I got to the conference for a sit-down lunch, and this time around we had Asian cuisine.
 It had nothing on TAO; ah, the sweet memories.
 After a quick coffee and a chat with my table neighbors, I returned to the sessions; with only two to go, I was inclined to make the most of them.
 I attended a session of Improved Forecasting, and it proved to be very interesting and not as complicated as it might sound.
 Lloyd Clive made a very simplified version of forecasting that even an amateur can use.
 Here is a website and some photos from the session.

 They say it’s best to end on a high note, and the next speaker did just that by providing lessons he learned in India.
+And if you want to see some great ariel videos of India made by drones, check out Drone video productions, they got some great shots.
 Daniel Castle had some great insights into Indian life and culture that might be roadblocks for someone who is looking to do business in India or just travel there.
 He gave a great presentation on what one should and shouldn’t do in India.
 I’ve posted two videos, probably the longest ones of the conference.

 Takeaway Observations on the Conference